web-infra-dev/rslib/README.md

 You can also clone the repository and run the examples in the [examples](https://github.com/web-infra-dev/rslib/tree/main/examples) folder to experience Rslib.

+## 📚 Getting Started

+To get started with Rslib, see the [Quick Start](https://lib.rsbuild.dev/guide/start/quick-start).

 ## 🦀 Links

 - [Rspack](https://github.com/web-infra-dev/rspack): A fast Rust-based web bundler.